citusdata/citus_docs/articles/heroku_addon.rst

 Citus add-on to help you grow.
 If you’re using Heroku Postgres and are looking for scale, `give the Citus add-on for
 Heroku <https://elements.heroku.com/addons/citus>`__ a try today.

-p.s.
-And if you have any questions at all for our team at Citus Data, just `contact us <https://www.citusdata.com/about/contact_us>`__ and let us know how we can help.